Find a module for your robot

 .

-To configure a modular resource with an environment variable, navigate to the Config tab on your robot’s page in the Viam app, toggle Raw JSON mode, and add the following env
+To configure a modular resource with an environment variable, navigate to the CONFIGURE tab on your machine’s page in the Viam app, select JSON mode, and add the following env

 configuration to the modules